On Friday, March 14, 2014, several members of Phi Delta Theta and guests gathered at Gordon Biersch in Washington, DC to celebrate Founders Day.

 MORE PHOTOS: Delaware Beta Colonization Ceremony

-Delaware State University (also referred to as DSU, DESU, or Del State), originally established on May 15, 1891 by the Delaware General Assembly is an American historically black, public university located in Dover, Delaware.
-DSU also has two satellite campuses located in Wilmington, Delaware, and Georgetown, Delaware.
-The university encompasses six colleges and a diverse population of undergraduate and advanced-degree students.
-With approximately 4,200 students, DSU is the second-largest university in the state (behind the University of Delaware).
+Delaware State University (also referred to as DSU, DESU, or Del State), originally established in 1891, is an American historically black, public university located in Dover, Delaware.
+With a diverse population of 4,200 undergraduate and advanced-degree students on a campus encompassing six colleges, DSU is the second-largest university in the state behind the University of Delaware.

 The Phi Delta Theta Fraternity was organized with three principle objectives: The cultivation of friendship among its members, the acquirement individually of a high degree of mental culture, and the attainment personally of a high standard of morality.
 These objectives, referred to as the “Cardinal Principles,” have guided over 242,000 men (including more than 165,000 living alumni) since December 26, 1848 when the Fraternity was founded at Miami University in Oxford, Ohio.
 Phi Delta Theta now has nearly 170 active chapters in 42 states and five Canadian provinces and over 100 recognized alumni clubs across the U.S. and Canada.